DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 - add notes to test and prod environments using a regex match.
 RegEx: `^projects/[^/]+/(?:(?:notes)(?:/.*)?)$`
 - add 8 more task routes using the EndsWith pattern
 - release task list to test and prod.
 RegEx: `^projects/[^/]+/tasks$`
+- external contacts to dev, feature flagged in test/prod using a regex match.
+RegEx: `/projects/{project_id}external-contacts/*`

 **9 - 2025-10-02**
 - remove notes feature flag from test and prod to allow for "clean" testing.
 Notes will need releasing after all tasks due to TmpData buglets